WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 We continue to provide alcohol-based hand sanitizer in common areas of our buildings.

-We continue with enhanced cleaning cycles of all high traffic touch point areas and our cleaners are wearing masks and gloves to provide them additional protection and comfort to others.
+We continue with enhanced cleaning cycles of all high touch point areas and our cleaners are wearing masks and gloves to provide additional protection and comfort to others

 We’ve deployed floor markers, elevator screen messaging and signage to remind everyone to keep an appropriate physical distance when queuing anywhere within the common areas of the building.